Apple points out that the App Store’s imitators copy its fee structure

 The study notes that many marketplaces enforce “free rider” policies designed to prevent sellers from avoiding fees; eBay, for example, doesn’t want merchants to list items on its platform but cut deals with buyers elsewhere.
 That doesn’t address the fact that Apple has a monopoly on iOS and iPadOS app distribution, whereas eBay has plenty of competition.
 And eBay’s fees are its principal source of income, whereas Apple’s hardware sales are boosted by the fact that there’s so much good stuff in the App Store.
 That ensures that the company does well regardless of its direct App Store profits.
 (Thought experiment: How successful would the iPhone have been if Apple had stuck to its original “sweet solution” plan to deny third-party developers access to the platform?)

-Apple is capable of listening to its critics and adjusting in response: A new policy that allows developers to challenge App Store rejections is a welcome sign of that.
+Apple is capable of listening to its critics and adjusting in response: A new policy that allows developers to challenge App Store rejections is welcome proof of that.
 But I hope this new study isn’t a sign that the company is stubbornly unwilling to consider any fundamental changes to the App Store’s policies and business model.
 Developers would like to keep more of the money that people pay for their wares.
 And if that encouraged them to build more ambitious apps that made iPhones and iPads even more useful, it would be good for Apple’s customers.
 It might even boost Apple’s bottom line.